CHI-CityTech/Blended-Reality-Performance-System/SeaChange360/SeaChange360_Testing_Proposal.md

 - Provide actionable insights on the optimal audio system and setup for *SeaChange*.
 - Identify areas for further refinement in the final installation phase.

-## 7. Expected Outcomes

-### 7.1 Optimized Material Selection
-- Identification of low-elasticity fabrics that meet the dual-projection and tensioning requirements.
-- Comprehensive understanding of fabric properties, including transparency, surface texture, and light diffusion.

-### 7.2 Finalized Structural Design
-- Development of a robust and modular system to support the projection fabric and audio/visual equipment.
-- Selection of an installation approach (track, pipe, or truss) based on performance and ease of use.

-### 7.3 Seamless Projection and Immersion
-- Achieve a wrinkle-free, visually seamless projection surface.
-- Ensure dynamic alignment of visuals and soundscapes to enhance audience immersion.

-### 7.4 Comprehensive Documentation
-- Provide a detailed report of testing results, recommendations for fabric and structural systems, and final installation guidelines.
-- Include a visual guide for future installations, highlighting lessons learned during testing and development.

-### 7.5 Successful Installation at Montclair UU Church
-- Deliver a fully functional and immersive *SeaChange* installation at the Montclair UU Church.
-- Ensure smooth audience interaction and optimal performance under real-world conditions.

 ---

 ## 8. Documentation and Reporting Plan

 ### 8.1 Purpose of Documentation

 The documentation phase will capture and consolidate findings from all testing areas—fabrics, projection, structural systems, and audio—to inform the final design of the *SeaChange* installation.
 It will also establish a comprehensive record of methodologies, challenges, and solutions for future projects.

----
+Further, results from these experiments will contribute to teh development of a more generalized Blended Reality Performance System.

 ### 8.2 Documentation Objectives